 Often found in riverbanks, ditches, and roadsides, coltsfoot is considered a bad weed in Europe.
 They can be difficult to weed out because of the extensive root system but it also keeps the soil intact, avoiding erosion, especially on sloped areas (5).

 These droopy daffodil flowers are the go-to of gardeners and florists seeking the iconic yellow of early spring.
-Also known as Narcissus, this plant is associated with a Greek folklore about beauty, youthfulness, and self-love and this rich cultural background only adds to the subtle charm of the flower (6).
+Also known as Narcissus, these spring flowers are associated with a Greek folklore about beauty, youthfulness, and self-love and this rich cultural background only adds to the subtle charm of the flower (6).

 Some of the popular varieties are the orange-centered ‘Berlin’ and the white petalled ‘Replete.’
 They grow best in slightly acidic soil under the full sun to part shade.
 They are often planted together with hyacinths for a variation in color.

 Dutch crocuses provide the bright colors of early spring.
 The colors range from ivory white to yellow-chrome to royal purple making the six-petalled funnel-shaped flowers even more fascinating and make them instantly pop against the long grass-like foliage.
-Because of its early blooming nature, this plant is found scattered in gardens, along pathways, and under tree canopies.
+Because of its early blooming nature, this early spring flower is found scattered in gardens, along pathways, and under tree canopies.

 Dutch crocuses belong to the Iris family and grow from corms.
 Planting them in clayey soil must be avoided since this will hinder the emergence of new shoots from the underground stem.
-Well-drained soil and full sun are best for this plant (2).
+Well-drained soil and full sun are best for these spring flowers (2).

 Early Star of Bethlehem

 The Early Star of Bethlehem is a lily plant also called Gagea bohemica.
-One of the many flowering plants that bloom in the spring, this plant showcases short-lived, star-like flowers that have 6 bright yellow petals with a slight green underside.
+One of the many flowering plants that bloom in the spring, this early spring flower showcases short-lived, star-like flowers that have 6 bright yellow petals with a slight green underside.

-These flowers only bloom when the sun is up, usually during the first 3 weeks of spring.
+These spring flowers only bloom when the sun is up, usually during the first 3 weeks of spring.
 It is also known for its thin, thread-like twisting basal leaves (7).